-I never used to be a peppermint tea kind of lady but in what feels like a lifetime ago (pre kids) my partner and I went on holiday to Morocco.
-In the middle of Marrakesh’s bustling main square, Jemaa el-Fna, we found a quiet cafe – a refuge from the searing 45°C African heat and the unrelenting snake charmers.
+I never used to be a mint tea kind of lady.
+However, in what feels like a lifetime ago (pre-kids) my partner and I went on holiday to Morocco.
+In the middle of Marrakesh’s bustling main square, Jemaa el-Fna, we found a quiet cafe.
+This was a refuge from the searing 45°C African heat and the unrelenting snake charmers.

-All the guidebooks warned us against drinking tap water, anything with ice in it, or the freshly squeezed orange juice served ubiquitously all over the square, for fear of stomach upset, so our options were dwindling.
-Boiled water seemed like a safe bet, and besides, the heat had been so intense that we had reached the point where it was so hot we figured we may as well try the hot drink on a hot day trick, because we felt we simply couldn’t get any hotter.
+All the guidebooks warned us against drinking tap water.
+Or anything with ice in it.
+And the freshly squeezed orange juice served ubiquitously all over the Square, for fear of stomach upset.
+Our options were dwindling.
+Boiled water seemed like a safe bet.
+And besides, the heat had been so intense that we had reached the point where it was so hot that we figured we may as well try the hot drink on a hot day trick.
+We felt we simply couldn’t get any hotter.

-Since then we’ve grown peppermint in our garden for the purpose of having some fresh peppermint to hand to make tea with.
+Since then we’ve grown various types of mint in our garden for the purpose of having some fresh mint to hand to make tea with.
 Which is all well and good in the summer, but in Scotland in winter doesn’t really work.
 Here I’ve resorted to tea bags, but after the whole plastic in tea bags thing I’ve been thinking about how to de-plastic my tea.

-Right now our mint plant is growing so vigorously that we have an over abundance of fresh peppermint – more than I can possibly drink – so I have been drying mint leaves in the oven to store for the winter.
+Right now our mint plant is growing so vigorously that we have an overabundance of fresh mint.
+There’s more than I can possibly drink.
+Therefore, I have been drying mint leaves in the oven to store for the winter.

-Some people hang their herbs up to dry but with a lack of space and a lack of a warm dry space, I prefer to dry mine in the oven.
+Some people hang their herbs up to dry.
+However, with a lack of space and a lack of a warm dry space, I prefer to dry mine in the oven.
 If you’re in a similar predicament here’s how to dry mint leaves for tea in the oven.

 How to Dry Mint Leaves for Tea

 - Fresh mint leaves